Updated: 22nd October 2024

 Bridging the gap between traditional road bikes and mountain bikes, flat bar gravel bikes offer a versatile solution for those keen on bikepacking, commuting, or looking for a beginner-friendly bike to get started in the world of adventuring by bike.

-Why you should trust my perspective?
+Why should you trust my perspective?

 I mean you do not have to, I just want to provide as much value as I can